 - If possible, correct the misleading/outdated information or, at minimum, flag those parts for update/revision (by the team who will be converting it subsequently)

-- Many “manual” (paper-based) courses often repeat key concepts and components of the course in the materials provided to learners.
+- Many instructor-led training often repeats key concepts and components of the course in the materials provided to learners.
 In today’s digital world, it’s simpler to just link back to previous content instead of converting it multiple times.
 Such opportunities should be flagged for the conversion team too.

 4) Observe a session…if possible

-If there is a training session in progress, that uses the current materials, it may be invaluable for key members of your conversion team to sit-in and observe it.
+If there is a training session in progress, that uses the current materials, it may be very valuable for key members of your conversion team to sit-in and observe it.
 Doing so will:

 - Provide the conversion team a unique insight on how to turn some of the paper-based materials into digital content